department of political science

 Four electives (12 credits) from among any courses offered by the department.

-Note: Courses designated as PO 200-299 count as electives toward the major but do not fulfill the four sub-field distributional requirements; courses numbered 700 and above are graduate courses.
+Note: Courses designated as POLI X200-X299 count as electives toward the major but do not fulfill any of the four subfield distributional requirements.
+Courses numbered POLI 7700 and above are graduate courses.

 Qualifications, Exceptions, and Special Rules

-PO 041 and 042 need not be taken in the numerical sequence, although it is generally wise to do so.
-We recognize that some students coming late to the major will need to take PO 042 prior to PO 041.
+POLI 1041 and 1042 need not be taken in the numerical sequence, although it is generally wise to do so.
+We recognize that some students coming late to the major will need to take POLI 1042 prior to POLI 1041.

 Students who have already taken one or more Political Science elective courses (credits) before deciding on the major may be able to substitute one of those for one of the Fundamentals courses (credits).
 Approval from the department is necessary to do so, however.

 There are courses in Political Science offered in the university's Woods College of Advancing Studies (WCAS).
 However, full-time undergraduate students may take no more than one WCAS course each semester.
 Freshmen may not enroll in any WCAS course.
 WCAS courses may be used to fulfill elective requirements only.
-The Fundamentals of Politics course taught in the Woods College does not fulfill the introductory requirement for political science majors in the College of Arts and Sciences.
-Students should consult in advance with the department's transfer credit adviser if they intend to use a WCAS course to fulfill a major requirement.
+As a general rule, the Department will only approve for major credit WCAS courses taught by regular faculty or teaching fellows in the Political Science Department.

 Students may transfer up to four courses (12 credits) from other institutions, including foreign study programs.
 But in no case may a student earn a degree in Political Science without taking at least six courses (18 credits) in the department.
 Transfer credits and foreign-study credits may not be used to satisfy the four subfield distributional requirements.
 Students should consult the other limits and regulations that apply to transfer credits and study-abroad credits.